kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 <img src="https://www.unavco.org/data/gps-gnss/lib/images/station_images/NWOT.jpg" width=500/>

-The site has generally not been used by geodesists and there is very little useful information at UNAVCO or the Nevada Reno group (i.e. no time series).
+The site has generally not been used by geodesists and there is very little useful information about when data are available at either UNAVCO or Nevada Reno (i.e. no time series).
 After the original receiver failed in spring 2015, a new receiver was installed in late 2016 by Mark Raleigh (then at CIRES, now at the University Oregon).
 Though the nwot receiver may be tracking now, it has not been downloaded in some time and there is no working telemetry.